Hendon Publishing - Article Archive Details

 A council of the leaders of state, local and federal criminal justice agencies has been established to provide governance, set direction and policy, and support the efforts to develop the CJLEADS application.
 The council will provide guidance on funding requirements and design the business rules of the program.

 “So far we’ve gotten really positive feedback,” Meyer said.
 “The more they use it, the more excited they get, and the more they want the system to do.
 We’re definitely tracking future functionality.”
-A Success Story

 Even though CJLEADS hasn’t been deployed statewide yet, criminal justice agencies are already reporting success with the new system.
 During an initial meeting and CJLEADS demonstration with Department of Insurance, investigators requested information about a fugitive they had been trying to arrest for a month and a half.
 The department had planned to conduct surveillance to apprehend the individual.
 Using the information from CJLEADS, they discovered that the person was scheduled to appear in New Hanover County court on a traffic charge.
 When the fugitive was called for court, investigators were present and took the individual into custody.
 The lead uncovered in CJLEADS saved three to four investigators several hours of surveillance and resulted in the arrest of a fugitive.